micmejia/bible-dump/NKJV/1 Corinthians/1 Cor 5.md

 In the name of our Lord Jesus Christ, when you are gathered together, along with my spirit, with the power of our Lord Jesus Christ,

 ###### 5
-deliver such a one to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord [^c]Jesus.
+deliver such a one to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord Jesus.

 ###### 6
 Your glorying _is_ not good.
 Do you not know that a little leaven leavens the whole lump?

 ###### 7
-Therefore [^d]purge out the old leaven, that you may be a new lump, since you truly are unleavened.
-For indeed Christ, our Passover, was sacrificed [^e]for us.
+Therefore purge out the old leaven, that you may be a new lump, since you truly are unleavened.
+For indeed Christ, our Passover, was sacrificed for us.

 ###### 8
 Therefore let us keep the feast, not with old leaven, nor with the leaven of malice and wickedness, but with the unleavened _bread_ of sincerity and truth. ## Immorality Must Be Judged

 ###### 9
-I wrote to you in my epistle not to [^f]keep company with sexually immoral people.
+I wrote to you in my epistle not to keep company with sexually immoral people.

 ###### 10
 Yet _I_ certainly _did_ not _mean_ with the sexually immoral people of this world, or with the covetous, or extortioners, or idolaters, since then you would need to go out of the world.